NITCbase/nitcbase.github.io/docs/User Interface Commands/efs.md

 This command is used to load relations from the UNIX filesystem to the NITCbase disk.
 The argument `filename` specifies the name of the [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) (Comma Separated Values) file which contains the contents of the relation to be uploaded.
 The file names should **not** contain `whitespaces` or any special characters except `-` or `_`.
 The command checks the size of the relation in the [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file, allocates the required number of blocks for the relation, updates the `Block allocation map`, `Relation catalog` and `Attribute catalog`.

-#### File Fromat
+#### File Format

 The records to be added in the relation must be in a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file.
 The CSV file **must follow** the following format:

 - The first line must contain the names of the attributes of the relation separated by commas.
-- Second line onwards records are specified as _comma-seperated attribute values_, in the **same order** as the attrbiutes listed in the first line.
+- Second line onwards records are specified as _comma-seperated attribute values_, in the **same order** as the attributes listed in the first line.
 - Only **one record is allowed per line.**
-- The CSV file must be stored in the path `NITCBase/Files/Input_Files`.
+- The CSV file must be stored in the path `Files/Input_Files`.

 #### Syntax